 Be the first to know about Karus Gold’s latest news and developments

-The 100% owned Gold Creek project is adjacent to and on strike with a large, northwest-southeast trending gold-bearing zone bounded by the Quesnel River (“QR”) historic mine and mill owned by Osisko Development Corp (TSX: ODR) to the northwest and the Spanish Mountain project owned by Spanish Mountain Gold Ltd. (TSXV: SPA) to the SE.
-Gold Creek also sits to the northeast of Mt Polley (Imperial Metals).
+Gold Creek is adjacent to and on strike with a large, northwest-southeast trending gold-bearing zone bounded by the Quesnel River (“QR”) historic mine and mill owned by Osisko Development Corp (TSX: ODV) to the northwest and the Spanish Mountain project owned by Spanish Mountain Gold Ltd. (TSXV: SPA) to the southeast.

 Refer to the Exploration Highlights page for more details on the Gold Creek exploration programs.